-Do you have a farm and hear coyotes yipping in the distance and worry about your livestock?
+Do you have a farm and hear coyotes yipping in the distance and worrying about your livestock?
 Have you seen a giant tan dog in another farmer’s field of goats and wondered what breed it might be?
 It could be a Kangal.
 Let’s explore this powerful breed and see if he meets your needs.

 One of the most important things to know before adding a Kangal to your farm is that they may be on your state or local government’s list of dangerous dogs.
 This is primarily because they top the charts as far as bite force goes.
 The Kangal’s bite force has been measured at 743 PSI, or pounds per square inch, the strongest bite in the dog world.
 For comparison, the American Pit Bull’s bite force is 235 PSI, and a wolf/dog hybrid bites at 406 PSI.
 If a Kangal bites, it has the potential to do a tremendous amount of damage, and that must be a consideration if you choose to keep one.